North Dakota Minimum Coverage Car Insurance: Requirements and Costs (December 2024)

 Average Cost of Minimum Coverage Car Insurance in North Dakota

 Age is key in determining minimum car insurance rates, with young drivers often facing higher premiums.
-In North Dakota, drivers aged 22 to 29 face the highest premiums due to their generally higher risk profile and less driving experience, which can lead to more accidents and claims.
+In North Dakota, drivers aged 22-29 face the highest premiums due to their generally higher risk profile and less driving experience, which can lead to more accidents and claims.

-The table below highlights the average minimum coverage cost in North Dakota for each age group, offering insight into how age impacts affordability.
+The table below displays the average minimum coverage cost in North Dakota for each age group.

 Cheapest Companies for Minimum Coverage Car Insurance in North Dakota